Management Response

 Responsible Deadline Status Comments

 Leverage Beijing+30 as a key moment for member states to renew their commitments and strengthen accountability to full, effective and accelerated implementation and resourcing of the Beijing Platform for Action as well as the Sustainable Development Goals through mobilizing support around the Beijing+30 Action Agenda.
-PPID, CSD, UNSCD, SPD under the leadership of DED Results 2025/09 Completed March 2025 saw the launch by the SG of the Clarion Call for Gender Equality, the launch of the SG’s report on Beijing plus 30 and the summary report prepared by UN Women (which generated lots of media attention), the CSW Political Declaration and the launch of the Beijing plus 30 Action Agenda, and record-breaking levels of attendance to CSW.
+PPID, CSD, UNSCD, SPD under the leadership of DED Results 2025/09 Completed [Developed through extensive analysis and consultation, including inputs from 159 Member State reports, and building on the twelve critical areas of Beijing, the Beijing+30 Action Agenda consisting of six high-impact actions to address poverty, amplify women’s voices, and advance equality, provides a focused and actionable pathway to catalyze transformative change and accelerate progress in the run-up to 2030.
+The Action Agenda will be launched on International Women’s Day and at CSW69, and UNCTs have been asked to support Member States identify 1-2 Country Impact Actions, aligned with national policy priorities.
+Member States are expected to announce their Country Impact Actions during the high-level event during the General Assembly in September 2025 ] March 2025 saw the launch by the SG of the Clarion Call for Gender Equality, the launch of the SG’s report on Beijing plus 30 and the summary report prepared by UN Women (which generated lots of media attention), the CSW Political Declaration and the launch of the Beijing plus 30 Action Agenda, and record-breaking levels of attendance to CSW.
 The action agenda is being launched and advocated for at country level by our offices now, and there will be high-level events at the High-Level Political Forum in July and the General Assembly in September, followed by a meeting of heads of state/government in Beijing in October.

 Leverage opportunities for greater visibility during the 25th anniversary of resolution 1325 on Women, Peace and Security (throughout the year and especially around October 2025).
-SPF Team WPS 2025/10 Completed An early assessment of media coverage of the 25th anniversary (ahead of hundreds of side events held throughout the world, including more than 50 during WPS week in New York alone) indicated that the findings of the SG’s report were covered in more than 100 media outlets (including BBC, Al Jazeera, El Pais, and others).
+SPF Team WPS 2025/10 Completed [UN Women is already coordinating internally and across the UN and with civil society partners to make sure that all events and communication efforts are pushing the same key messages and add up to a coherent campaign and strategy.
+While we expect most knowledge/communications initiatives to converge in October 2025, these messages and data will also be used in key moments of UN Women’s Beijing plus 30 overall strategy. ] An early assessment of media coverage of the 25th anniversary (ahead of hundreds of side events held throughout the world, including more than 50 during WPS week in New York alone) indicated that the findings of the SG’s report were covered in more than 100 media outlets (including BBC, Al Jazeera, El Pais, and others).
 Efforts to increase the visibility of these findings included a press briefing, a targeted media strategy, the publication of selected digital content, and the preparation of an infographic for easier and wider dissemination of findings, aside from the usual activities and briefings.
 Given that Russia was presiding the annual meeting in the Security Council and moved it to the beginning of the month, which altered everyone’s plans, the measures taken to mitigate its impact on the visibility of the anniversary as a whole were effective.

 Recommendation: Develop collaborative activities between UN Women, Sida and Norad to amplify messages around the successes and lessons from SPF in driving system-wide change and context specific change for women.
 To date the relationship between UN Women, Sida and Norad has been highly supportive, with UN Women valuing the depth of the relationship, efforts of Sida and Norad to interrogate how SPF enables change, and constructive feedback gained through regular engagements.
 There is appetite within UN Women to further this with collaborative activities to maximize the value of the partnership.
 This could focus on sharing lessons externally and facilitating discussions across the donor community to help shape wider responses to the current challenges to progress on GEWE.
 Utilizing key moments, such as the 1325+25 anniversary, the peacebuilding architecture review, the Global Platform for DRR 2025 and ongoing engagement in IASC could provide initial impetus for this.